 - Discriminatory or biased behaviour

-- Harassment based on an employee’s protected characteristic such as race, religion, gender, sexual orientation, etc.
+- Harassment is based on an employee’s protected characteristics, such as race, religion, gender, sexual orientation, etc.

-Preventing third party harassment in the workplace is the responsibility of the employer, but employees can also play a role in preventing it.
+Preventing third-party harassment in the workplace is the employer’s responsibility, but employees can also play a role in preventing it.
 Employers should have clear policies in place that define what constitutes third-party harassment and provide a mechanism for reporting and addressing it.
 They should also conduct regular training for employees to raise awareness about the issue and provide guidance on how to prevent it.

 - Communicating boundaries assertively and professionally with clients or customers